Vipra

 Senior Manager - Content

-To crack the CAT exam with high percentile, aim to crack Quantitative Aptitude will 100 percent score as it is the only section where you can get a perfect 100.
-Shiksha brings to you a list of strategies to keep in mind while preparing for CAT Quantitative Aptitude section.
+To crack the CAT exam with high percentile, aim get full makrs in Quantitative Aptitude as it is the only section where you can get a perfect 100.
+Shiksha brings to you six key strategies to keep in mind while preparing for CAT Quantitative Aptitude section.

 CAT preparation: Quantitative Aptitude

 CAT Quantitative Aptitude is the most scoring section of the exam.
-However, to crack this section one needs to work upon their Mathematical skills a lot.
-The Quantitative Aptitude section of CAT carries about 22 questions from Algebra, Mensuration, Trigonometry and Modern Maths.
-These are the topics that we all have studied in school so most of us have the conceptual knowledge.
-But in CAT, the questions are of advanced level.
-Candidates need to learn these topics all over again to recall and understand the basics and application again.
-Not only that, a good number of practice is required to crack CAT Quantitative Aptitude section.
+However, to crack this section one needs to be a master of Marhematics.
+The Quantitative Aptitude section of CAT carries about 22 questions from Arthmetic, Algebra, Mensuration, Trigonometry and Modern Maths.
+These are the topics that we all have studied in school so most of us have the conceptual knowledge, but we may not be in touch with all of them after that.
+In CAT, the questions are of advanced level.
+Candidates need to learn these topics all over again.
+Not only that, to crack CAT Quantitative Aptitude section, a good amount of practice of sample questions is required.

 Explore colleges based on CAT